Political families of the Philippines: Proposed legislation

 On December 16, 2013, the House of Representatives Committee on Suffrage and Electoral Reforms agreed to replace the three House bills into a single bill filed as House Bill 3587.
 The bill sought to limit the number of candidates from the same political clan from running for public office in a given period.
 The bill would give "the best and brightest from a disadvantaged family equal access to public service which otherwise could have been held and occupied by other members of political dynasties", said Representative Fredenil Castro of the electoral reform committee.

 In 2016, House Speaker and Quezon City representative Feliciano Belmonte Jr. filed House Bill 166 titled "Anti-political dynasty Act" seeking to prohibit the proliferation of political clans in the Philippines.

-Anti-political dynasty bills were also filed separately by Representatives Kaka Bag-ao, Tomasitio Villarin, and Nancy Catamco (House Bill 3861) in 2016; Agusan del Norte Representative Lawrence Fortun (House Bill 110) in 2018; and by Representative Rodante Marcoleta (House Bill 145), Senators Franklin Drilon (Senate Bill 11), Panfilo Lacson (Senate Bill 30), Francis Pangilinan (Senate Bill 264) in 2019, and Robin Padilla (Senate Bill 2730) in 2024.
+Anti-political dynasty bills were also filed separately by Representatives Kaka Bag-ao, Tomasitio Villarin, and Nancy Catamco (House Bill 3861) in 2016; Agusan del Norte Representative Lawrence Fortun (House Bill 110) in 2018; and by Representative Rodante Marcoleta (House Bill 145), Senators Franklin Drilon (Senate Bill 11), Panfilo Lacson (Senate Bill 30), Kiko Pangilinan (Senate Bill 264) in 2019, and Robin Padilla (Senate Bill 2730) in 2024.

 In 2018, 13 senators signed a committee report approving consolidated Senate Bill 1765 or the Anti-Political Dynasty Act of 2018, which seeks to ban political dynasties in the Philippines.
 The bill defines political dynasty as the "concentration, consolidation, and/or perpetuation of public office and political powers by persons related to one another within the second degree of consanguinity or affinity."

-In 2025, Makabayan representatives Antonio Tinio of ACT Teachers Party-list and Renee Co of Kabataan Party-list filed House Bill 209 seeking to ban political dynasties.
+In July 2025, Makabayan representatives Antonio Tinio of ACT Teachers Party-list and Renee Co of Kabataan Party-list filed House Bill 209 seeking to ban political dynasties.
 The bill defines a political dynasty as a "family or clan that concentrates, consolidates, perpetuates their political power by holding public office simultaneously or successively".
+Gabriela Representative Sara Elago filed House Bill No. 4784 when she took her seat in Congress in September 2025.
+Both House bills 209 and 4784 ban relatives from holding or running for national or local posts at the same time, and from succeeding one another in the same post.
+In November 2025, Akbayan representatives Chel Diokno, Perci Cendaña, and Dadah Kiram Ismula, and Representative Kaka Bag-ao filed House Bill 5905.
+Senator Risa Hontiveros filed Senate Bill No. 1548, or the Kontra Dinastiya Act.

+In November 2025, representatives Antonio Tinio, Renee Co, Sarah Elago filed House Bill No. 6193, which aims to amend the party list system law to serve marginalized sectors and disqualify candidates related to incumbent government officials, and disqualify candidates linked to government contractors.